 Follow filmmaker and storyteller Jake Rich as he takes the ultimate Scandinavian adventure and goes on the hunt for "hygge".

-62% of the locals in Copenhagen use bicycles to get to work or school, and you’ll soon learn that the best way to explore this colourful city is on two wheels.
+62% of the locals in Copenhagen use bicycles to get to work or school, and you’ll soon learn that the best way to explore this colorful city is on two wheels.
 But this bike tour isn’t only about scenery - it also allows you to uncover Copenhagen’s delicious culinary scene, and from vibrant Christianshavn to the freetown of Christiania you’ll be served delicious regional eats as you uncover the city like a local.

 More than your everyday theme park, Tivoli is a historical treasure.
 Founded in 1843, it was often visited by Hans Christian Anderson and Walt Disney, the latter of whom was so inspired he went on to create Disneyworld.
 The gorgeous scenery, exotic architecture and delicious food set the scene for thrill-seeking rides, from the very modern Vertigo - sending you upside down at 110km/h - to the iconic wooden roller coaster hailing all the way back from 1914.